-We’ve been talking about neurocognitive testing, what it’s used for, and some examples of what kinds of tests you might perform.
+We’ve been talking about neurocognitive testing (part 1), what it’s used for, and some examples of what kinds of tests you might perform (part 2).
 Now let’s talk about what the scores mean and how they’re analyzed.

 With neurocognitive testing, the first purpose is to see how your raw score on a test compares to other people in the population.
 How does your score compare to the average score of comparable people (i.e., same age, gender and education)?
 When your raw scores are compared to a suitable control group, that provides a general assessment of your current cognitive function.